PombertLab/3DFI/README.md

 ```

-The script [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) to a selected location.
+The script [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) with more descriptive names including that of the proteins to a selected location.
 To use [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl),  type:
 ```
 parse_rf_results.pl \
   -r RFOLD_3D_e2e \